DJayDeee/Cayenne_Connect/README.md

 # Cayenne_Connect
 WiFi and Cayenne connection helper for ESP8266.
-Open a WiFi configuration portal and enter Cayenne authentication info.
+Open a WiFi configuration portal to enter Cayenne authentication info.
 Used to set :
-	- WiFi SSID
+	* WiFi SSID
-	- WiFi password
+	* WiFi password
-	- hostname
+	* hostname
-	- Cayenne username
+	* Cayenne username
-	- Cayenne password
+	* Cayenne password
-	- Cayenne clientID
+	* Cayenne clientID
-	- enable/disable serial debug informations
+	* enable/disable serial debug informations
-	- static  IP address
+	* static  IP address
-	- gateway IP address
+	* gateway IP address
-	- subnet  IP address
+	* subnet  IP address

+It restore configuration, connect WiFi whit static IP, start WiFiManager (STA + AP), save configuration if needed and reconnect WiFi whit dynamic IP and hostname.
+For an unfortunate reason Cayenne does not connect if we use static IP address.

 # Contents
 - [Defines and structures](#defines-and-structures)